mariam138/legacy-of-dubai/README.md

 #### Code Institute

-- The code to create a sticky header and push the footer to the bottom is from the [Code Institute Love Running project](https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+LRFX101+2023_Q2/courseware/e805068059af42af87681032aa64053f/7525117e5cd144daa2a7b0c57843bbee/)
+- The code to create a sticky header and push the footer to the bottom has been adapated from the [Love Running project](https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+LRFX101+2023_Q2/courseware/e805068059af42af87681032aa64053f/7525117e5cd144daa2a7b0c57843bbee/)
-- The code to create the dropdown toggle for mobile navigation is from the [Code Institute Love Running project](https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+LRFX101+2023_Q2/courseware/e805068059af42af87681032aa64053f/7525117e5cd144daa2a7b0c57843bbee/)
+- The code to create the dropdown toggle for mobile navigation has been adapted from the [Love Running project](https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+LRFX101+2023_Q2/courseware/e805068059af42af87681032aa64053f/7525117e5cd144daa2a7b0c57843bbee/)

 #### Other Sources